ohzecodes/the-Great-Hotel-App/readme.md

 - Authentication
 - Adding, and Viewing hotels
-- Rating a Hotel
+- Rating a hotel

 The following items are in not scope for this build:

-- Deleting an Hotel
+- Deleting a hotel
-- Updating an Hotel
+- Updating a hotel
 - User profiles

 ## Project timeline